crevlthe/TimeToEat/README.md

 ## QuickStart with TimeToEat App

   TimeToEat is a recipe recommender that allows users to save recipes, manipulate ingredient lists and fetch to-buy-lists.
-The application also includes some additional functions, such as search of nearby supermarket, sending notofocations and uploading personal recipes.
+The application also includes some additional functions, such as search of nearby supermarket, sending notifications and uploading personal recipes.
 TimeToEat was built in Android Studio IDE using Java.